cozy/cozy-stack/docs/nextcloud.md

 #### Status codes

 - 201 Created, when the file has been moved from the NextCloud to the Cozy
-- 400 Bad Request, when the account is not configured for NextCloud
+- 400 Bad Request, when the account is not configured for NextCloud or the `To` parameter is missing
 - 401 Unauthorized, when authentication to the NextCloud fails
 - 404 Not Found, when the account is not found or the file is not found on the NextCloud
+- 409 Conflict, when a file with the same name already exists in the destination directory and `FailOnConflict=true` is set

 ## POST /remote/nextcloud/:account/upstream/*path